-The CESNET CA SHALL generate and store its private keys in a hardware security module.
+The CESNET CA SHALL generate and store its private keys in a hardware security module by authorized personnel.
 Private keys for CA Operators, RA Officers, and Security Officers SHALL be generated as non-exportable objects in hardware security modules.
 Subscribers SHALL be responsible for generating their private keys.